TGPSC Group 1 Syllabus and Exam Pattern (Updated)

 and Mughals to Language , Literature, Art, Architecture and Fine Arts,

-3. The Establishment of British Colonial Rule in India: Carnatic Wars , Battle of
+Monuments; Emergence of Composite Culture in the Deccan and India. - The Establishment of British Colonial Rule in India: Carnatic Wars , Battle of

 Plassey, Anglo- Mysore, Anglo-Maratha and Anglo-Sikh Wars; Economic